 KPI stands for Key Performance Indicator.

 Depending on the source of the data you’re interpreting and your business’s goals, different metrics will become KPIs.

-KPIs take metrics and your goals into consideration to bring you the most important data and help you develop insights for your business strategies.
+KPIs consider metrics and goals to bring you the most important data and help you develop insights for your business strategies.

-While both represent numerical data of your e-commerce business’s performance, KPIs should be regarded as the data that’ll guide the future of your business.
+While both represent numerical data of your ecommerce business performance, KPIs should be regarded as the data that’ll guide the future of your business.